inchkev/blog/content/20251229_almond-sugar-cookie-recipe.md

 I came up with this over the holidays when my sister first requested I make sugar cookies, then later we shared a frangipane tart from Whole Foods, to which she said she loved almond-flavored desserts, something I never knew about her.
 I had already bought turbinado sugar to make sugar cookies but now I really wanted to make Italian pignoli or ricciarelli cookies.
 I ended up making neither.

-I adapted this recipe primarily from Redditor *CatfromLongIsland*’s recipe for almond sugar cookies (which they adapted from All Recipes). [^1] I used some ingredient additions and ratios (less butter, added egg white instead of yolk) from Vaughn Vreeland’s NYT recipe for rum-buttered almond cookies. [^2] Finally, I reduced the sugar to suit my palate following a recipe for Chinese almond cookies. [^3]
+I adapted this recipe primarily from Redditor *CatfromLongIsland*’s recipe for almond sugar cookies (which they adapted from All Recipes). [^1] I used some ingredient additions and ratios (less butter, addition of egg white instead of yolk) from Vaughn Vreeland’s NYT recipe for rum-buttered almond cookies. [^2] Finally, I reduced the sugar to suit my palate (see notes) following a recipe for Chinese almond cookies. [^3]

 ## Ingredients